Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Bounding the stationary moments of the CME

-where $k_1, k_2, k_3, k_4>0$ are the rate constants.
-The CME has a unique stationary solution $\pi$ and all of its moments are finite, see App.~\ref{appendix}.
-The first \emph{stationary moment equation} (obtained by plugging $f(x):=x$ into \eqref{eq:steq} of the next section) reads
+The CME of this network has a unique stationary solution $\pi$ and all of its moments are finite (see~Appendix~\ref{appendix2}).
+The reaction network, as encoded in the rate matrix $Q$, imposes certain relationships between the stationary moments $\ave{x^k}$.
+Such relations form an infinite system of coupled \textit{stationary moment equations}:

+Except in particular instances, it is not possible to solve this coupled system exactly, and closure approximations are usually adopted by neglecting higher order moments.

+An alternative approach is that of mathematical programming, which includes additional constraints in the form of inequalities that must be fulfilled by the moments of distributions.
+Including such inequalities allows us to obtain feasible regions for the solutions of the system, and hence rigorous bounds for the moments.
+Increasing the number of inequalities considered, restricts the feasible region further and makes the bounds tighter.